-- 5.12 The Diaconate shall normally hold one regular meeting each month (meeting no fewer than nine times per year). - 5.13 The chairman shall call a meeting of the Diaconate at any time he deems necessary.
+- The Diaconate shall normally hold one regular meeting each month (meeting no fewer than nine times per year). - 5.13 The chairman shall call a meeting of the Diaconate at any time he deems necessary.
 He shall call a meeting upon the request of either two deacons or the Session.
-Adequate notice of such meetings shall be given to all members of the Diaconate as well as to the pastor(s) of the church.
+Adequate notice of such meetings shall be given to all members of the Diaconate as well as to the pastor(s) of

-- 5.14 The Diaconate of each congregation shall determine the number of its members necessary for a quorum, but it shall not be less than one half for a stated meeting or one quarter for a called meeting. - 5.15 Only members who are personally present are entitled to vote. - 5.16 Each meeting of the Diaconate shall be opened and closed with prayer.
+- The Diaconate of each congregation shall determine the number of its members necessary for a quorum, but it shall not be less than one half for a stated meeting or one - quarter for a called meeting.

+Only members who are personally present are entitled to